mathewlippincott/headfullofair/_posts/2018-11-03-kite-banners.md

 When winds are out of the N/NW I can fly from Fields Park In NW Portland and be visible from Route 405 at the Fremont Bridge on-ramp.

-To be readable from 1200' letters must be 30" high and either black or red on white, and not fluttering.
+To be readable from 1200 feet letters must be 30 inches high and either black or red on white, and not fluttering.

 ![where did I even get this chart?](/assets/images/banner/letter_visibility_chart.jpg)